Students in Tumbler Ridge, B.C., begin returning to class following mass shooting

 The message said the two doors on each portable would be locked at all times and the elementary school doors would also be locked throughout the day.

-The superintendent of the Peace River South school district, Christy Fennell, issued a letter to families on Feb.
+The superintendent of the Peace River South school district, Christy Fennell, had issued a letter to families on Feb.
 13 saying the expectation was that students would not be returning to the school where the mass shooting took place.

 The priority would be “emotional and physical safety through a trauma informed lens,” Fennell said in the letter.